alloyd777/first_repo/README.md

 # first_repo
-This is my first repository
+This is my first repository, and a preparation fot my first data science class.